My Traveling Roads

 And, here’s the reason why New York is number one.

-Next: Midwest Is Best: Half of the top 10 states are in the Midwestern U.S., all with notably top marks in the Entertainment and Natural Hazards categories.
+Next: Midwest Is Best: Half of the top 10 states are in the Midwestern U.S., with notably top marks in the Entertainment and Natural Hazards categories.
 If you live in the middle of the country, try Michigan, Illinois, or Ohio for calming walks in the woods or perfect the smile on your carved pumpkin.

 However, you may want to skip the South: Three out of the five bottom states to not go to for fall are in the South, and they’re all on the coast, meaning they’re the biggest targets for less than ideal weather (a glance at the news will show you that fall is prime hurricane season).